slowe4583/QuizKnows/htdocs/readme.txt

 Steps to be me made still)
 Switch my database with our database (very simply, but currently do not have time).

+Steps Completed)
+Create Subject List, Create, Read, Update, Delete Create Show Set of Cards which represents a flashcard set Implementation of search bar function
+Link to previous pages
+Creat Card List, Create, Read, Update, Show Set of Cards (uses subject_ID in search to work) Delete hundreds of files used for testing